 Pearls leave people adoring them since ancient times.
 The wide variety of sizes, the shiny white appearance, and the almost perfectly round shape make up the pearl’s exquisite beauty.
 Add to that its distinctive glow that is often referred to as a jewel’s luster.
 You’d almost want to make a space for it in your jewelry collection.

-The Differences Between Natural and Cultured Pearls
+What are the Differences Between Natural and Cultured Pearls?

 Pearls have two classifications –natural pearls and cultured pearls.
 Both are often compared to one another when, in fact, they are both real gemstones.
 The only thing that separates them from each other is the way they are formed.